 It’s my belief that a prop needs to be used thoughtfully and purposefully.
-Otherwise, your prop can look random next to your product which isn’t appealing.
-Plus, it can potentially dominate a photo and distract your customer from looking at your actual product.
+Otherwise, your prop will run the risk of looking random in your product photo.

-- How is this prop related to my product and/or brand?
+- Is this prop related to my product and/or brand?

 - Does this make the photo better or worse?

-- What’s the story and/or feeling I want to communicate to my customer?
+- What’s the story, them or feeling I want to communicate to my customer with my product?

 If you’re photographing a handmade product next to another item that’s competing to be the star of the photo, it’s going to look off.

-The more things you add to a product photo, the more you need to ask yourself is “Does this make my product look or not look better?”
+The more things you add to a product photo, the more you need to ask yourself “Does this make the photo look better or worse?”

 When you start adding more and more props into a photo, you run the risk of your product getting lost in the photo which isn’t what you want.
-You want a customer to look at your product photo and easily understand what you’re selling and what you want them to focus on.
+You want a customer to look at your photo and easily see and understand what product you’re selling.

-Sometimes it may make sense to add more props to communicate the story of a product, like these walnut shells that hold pieces of a specific board game.
-Adding the items to the environment a customer would actually use them provides context but also provides them a visual of how their setup would look with these products.
+Sometimes it may make sense to add more props to communicate the story of a product, like these walnut shells that hold player pieces of a specific board game.
+Adding the items to the environment a customer would actually use them provides a customer a visual of how their board game setup would look with if they purchased and used these products.